AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

 >[!BEGINTABS]

+>[!TAB When to use Create a copy]

+Learn how to use [Create a copy](../sign-beginner-tutorials/create-a-copy.md) to duplicate any existing agreement.
+You can adjust what needs changing, and resend it in seconds.
+No rebuilding from scratch.

 >[!TAB Modify a document after sending]

 Learn how to [modify a document](../sign-beginner-tutorials/manage-and-track.md) that's already been sent out for signature.